b0yu-li/TDD.di.container/tasking.md

 ## 02-22

-- [ ] tell which dep causes cyclic dep
+- [ ] ~~tell which dep causes cyclic dep~~ tell which components are involved in a CyclicDependenciesFoundException
 - [x] `DependencyNotFoundException` should tell which `Component` lacks which `Dependency`
 - [x] component construction | constructor injection | sad | transitive dependency not found
 - [x] component construction | constructor injection | sad | self cyclic dependencies